Wobblyyyy/elibsx/README.md

   allowing for on-the-fly pathfinding, motion prediction, profiling, and planning.
 - Entirely modular and extensible libraries - ignore what you don't want.
-- An easy way to organize your code more clearly - by subsystem, mode of operation, autonomous routine, tele-op routine, configurations, controller bindings, and much, much, much, more.
+- An easy way to organize your codeList more clearly - by subsystem, mode of operation, autonomous routine, tele-op routine, configurations, controller bindings, and much, much, much, more.
 - Easy-to-use tools and templates, drag-and-drop solutions, and a significantly